Skip to main content

 1. Profile Creation

 A privileged operator designs the profile; this involves creating a configuration which describes what API endpoints to call.
-If this profile is executed from the API profile system, it also involves defining input and output parameters.
+If this profile is executed from the API workflow system, it also involves defining input and output parameters.

 This configuration either ends up in one or more files (if using declarative self-initialization) or in a profile under the sys/profiles/manage/ endpoint.